FRANCE THE HERITAGE OF CLAUS SLUTER

 It is tempting to consider fifteenth-century Bnrgundian sculpture solely from the angle of its dependence on Sluter—so evident is the great master’s mark—and to exaggerate the degree of his influence outside the boundaries of Burgundy.
 That, however, would he inaccurate, for the nuances introduced by the sculptor’s successors ar the head of the dncal workshop of Dijon diversified and transformed even the specifically Sluterian language.
 And in the other French provinces, the taste for individuahzed faces, for ample forms and draperies, did not necessarily signify a Burgundian influence but also followed the general trends of the period.

 The temperament of Claus de Werwe, who completed the tomb of Phihp the Bold after the death of his uncle Claus Slutcr in 1406, opposed Sluterian vehemence by a calmer sensibility, full of a lyricism tempered with gentleness, as revealed in the Christ on the Cross at Saint— Bnigne in Dijon, which is attributed to him.
-Jean de La Huerta, of Aragonese origin, who after Claus de Werwe’s death in 1439 was made responsible in 5443 for carving the tomb of John the Fearless and Margaret of Bavaria, brought more forcefulness and complexity into
+Jean de La Huerta, of Aragonese origin, who after Claus de Werwe’s death in 1439 was made responsible in 5443 for carving the tomb of John the Fearless and Margaret of Bavaria, brought more forcefulness and complexity into his creations; more search for effect into the drapery of his figures.

 Some fifty years after Champ mol, the Virgin and Child and the John the Baptist in the church of Rouvres, probably carved by Jean de La Huerta for the mayor of Dijon, Philippe Mchefoing, still followed in the tradifion of Sluter’s works but without retaining their unusual vitality, despite the remarkable beauty of the flowing draperies, owing to a certain heaviness acquired by the figure types.